who we are

-After losing our longtime location in North Lawndale in 2012, we are now located at three apiaries, or bee farms as we like to call them.
+After losing our longtime location in North Lawndale in 2012, we are now located at several apiaries, or bee farms as we like to call them.

 Schulze & Burch Biscuit Company in Bridgeport is home to about 20 hives, the green rooftop of Christy Webber Landscaping hosts several hives, 12 hives are located in Back of the Yards near 51st and Racine and 2 hives are at Patchwork Farms on West Chicago Avenue.
 We have been tending the bees and harvesting raw honey from chemical free beehives since we started and with the help of these two businesses, we can continue our work.

 During the Summer and Fall we love to meet our customers in person at our two farmers markets in Chicago.
 You can find us at Chicago's Green City Market and Logan Square Farmers Market.

 You can see our market schedule on our Events page.
 We are proud to say that in 2010 our honey became Certified Naturally Grown which is a grass roots alternative to organic certification.